Contract restrictions can lead to technical debt

 Nor is this the only consequence of feature bias.
 It provides unrelenting pressure for increasing numbers of features, despite the threats to architectural coherence and overall usability that such “featuritis” or “featurism” present.
 Featurism leads, ultimately, to feature bloat, and to difficulties for users, who can’t find what they need among the clutter of features that are often too numerous to document.
 For example, in Microsoft Word, many users are unaware that Shift+F5 moves the insertion point and cursor to the point in the active document that was last edited, even if the document has just been freshly loaded into Word.
 Useful, but obscure.

-One possible corrective action might be improving accounting practices for MICs, based on historical data.
-For example, there’s a high probability that any project might produce new technical debt.
-It might be prudent to fund the retirement of that debt in the form of reserves when we fund projects.
+At the enterprise scale, awareness of feature bias would be helpful, but awareness alone is unlikely to counter its detrimental effects, which include underfunding of technical debt management efforts.
+Eliminating the source of feature bias is extraordinarily difficult, because customers and potential customers aren’t subject to enterprise policy.
+Feature bias and feature bias bias are therefore givens.
+To mitigate the effects of feature bias, we must adopt policies that compel decision-makers to consider the need to deal with technical debt.
+One possible corrective action might be improvement of accounting practices for MICs, based, in part, on historical data.
+For example, since there’s a high probability that any project might produce new technical debt, it might be prudent to fund the retirement of that debt, in the form of reserves, when we fund the project.
 And if we know that a project has encountered some newly recognized form of technical debt, it might be prudent to reserve resources to retire that debt as soon as possible.
 Ideas such as these can rationalize resource allocations with respect to technical debt.

 These two examples illustrate what’s necessary if we want to mitigate the effects of feature bias.
 They also illustrate just how difficult such a task will be.